How to Apply for Rural Health Grants

 - Eligible healthcare providers include rural clinics, hospitals, and other healthcare institutions that provide medical care to underserved populations.

-- Applications for the Healthcare Connect Fund are accepted annually.
-The deadline typically falls in early Spring, but it is essential to visit the FCC’s official site to confirm the exact dates.
+- Applications for the Healthcare Connect Fund are accepted each year.
+The deadline typically falls in early spring.
+Visit the FCC FAQ page to learn more.

 How to Apply for Rural Health Grants